 Store Brownies in the Freezer and pull them out to eat a piece!

-- 2 cups quick oats (or throw whole oats in the blender for 30 seconds!)
+- 2 cups almond meal (or throw almonds in the blender for 60 seconds!)

 - 1/2 tsp (rounded) sea salt

 - 1/3 cup almond or cashew butter (a heaping 1/3 cup!)

 - 4 tbsp organic sunflower oil